Jeff Davis (racing driver): Stock car racing

 In 1997, Davis returned to the Cup Series at Sears Point, driving the No. 9 Ford for Melling Racing.
 Although he competed under Melling's banner, Davis owned the car and equipment used in the race; the team, plagued by sponsorship issues, had skipped the race to save money, and all points earned by Davis went to Melling in the owner's championship.
 He finished 37th after being involved in a wreck with John Andretti on lap 64.
 Two years later, he joined Zali Racing's No. 92 for the 1999 Las Vegas 400; after being the 50th-fastest driver in the first round of qualifying, he was replaced by Morgan Shepherd for the second round.
 A similar driver change occurred later in the year at the Brickyard 400, when Davis qualified the No. 62 of Fenley-Moore Motorsports in round one (54th) before Lance Hooper took over the car.

 After the 1997 and 1998 Cup seasons, Davis entered the series' exhibition races in Japan at Suzuka Circuit and Twin Ring Motegi, respectively.
 In the former's NASCAR Thunder Special Suzuka, he was one of nine Winston West drivers to compete as he finished 26th.
 Motegi's Coca-Cola 500 featured ten entrants from the West Series including Davis, who also fielded a car for Japanese driver Hideo Fukuyama.
-Davis and Fukuyama finished 14th and 17th, respectively.
+Davis and Fukuyama finished fourteenth and seventeenth, respectively.

-Davis competed in the West Series until 2005, with his final start being a 20th-place finish at Stockton 99 Raceway.
-In 56 career races, he has 17 top tens.
+Davis competed in the West Series until 2005, with his final start being a twentieth-place finish at Stockton 99 Raceway.
+In 56 career races, he has seventeen top-tens.